 The rich also enjoyed various board games, some of which are still played today several hundred years later.
 Especially popular were chess and a form of backgammon, as well as card games.

 Poor Tudors enjoyed watching plays at the theatre, although they often stood and watched, while the rich sat near or on the stage.
 Poor people in Tudor times probably didn’t have a great deal of spare time to play games anyway!

 There were laws which governed what each class could or could not wear, and only persons of a certain rank could wear velvet or silk.
 These laws dictated what colour and type of clothing, furs, fabrics, and trims were allowed to persons of various ranks or incomes.
-Only Royalty could wear purple, and people did not dress above their station.
-If you were to break any of these rules, you would be fined and possibly imprisoned.
+Only royalty could wear purple, and people didn’t dress above their station.
+If you were to break any of these rules, you’d be fined and possibly imprisoned.

 Everyone wore hats.
 Poor women wore a linen cap called a coif.
 Men wore woollen caps.
 Buttons were usually for decoration and clothes were held together with laces or pins.